Dog Boy (novel)

-Dog Boy (2009) is a novel by Australian author Eva Sallis, writing under the pseudonym Eva Hornung.
-It won the 2010 Prime Minister's Literary Award for Fiction.
-It was inspired by the story of feral child Ivan Mishukov.
+Dog Boy (2009) is a novel by Australian author Eva Hornung.
+It won the 2010 Prime Minister's Literary Award for fiction and was inspired by the story of feral child Ivan Mishukov.

 Plot summary

 Romochka is a feral child, raised by dogs and found on the streets of Moscow in the summer of 1998.
 He appears to be six years old and has been with the pack for two years.
 This novel examines his life on the streets and the changes he undergoes as he transforms from "dog" to "boy".